Skip to content

 Example rule Effect

-service: "nornir", tasks: ["*"], action: allow + catch-all reject Expose only Nornir tools
+service: "nornir", tasks: ["*"], action: allow + catch-all reject Expose only Nornir task tools and prompts

-service: "nornir", tasks: ["cfg_*"], action: reject Block all Nornir cfg_* tasks, allow the rest
+service: "nornir", tasks: ["cfg_*"], action: reject Block matching Nornir tools and their prompts, allow the rest

 Tip